CS5008-khoury-lionelle/FinalResearchPaper/README.md

 # Research Paper
-Name:
+* Name:
-Semester:
+* Semester:
-Topic:
+* Topic:
-Link The Repository:
+* Link The Repository:

+Note the following is an example outline to help you.
+Please rework as you need.

 ## Introduction
 - What is the algorithm/datastructure?